Please select your state

 so that we can show you the most relevant content.

-In South Dakota, we have many opportunities to reform our criminal justice system and remove barriers to opportunity that will provide second chances to those that have paid their debts.
 We must eliminate barriers that block formerly incarcerated individuals from successfully returning to our communities after they’ve served their time and focus on treating addiction rather than incarcerating those charged with low-level drug offenses.
 We will also support legislation to abolish the unconstitutional taking of property by civil forfeiture to better protect citizen property rights in South Dakota.

 Help us keep South Dakota on the Pathway to Prosperity.
 Endorse the plan below!